0P3N50URC3-F0R3V3R/blackbeard/README.md

 # Introduction
 Supported clients: up to Update 35(Season one)
+# YOU NEED SYSTEM ADMINISTRATOR ACCOUNT ON WINDOWS(TRUE ADMIN) OR BLACKBEARD PROGRAM WILL NO WORK WELL(IT WONT HAVE WRITE ACCESS!)

 An Opensource offline working deep rock galactic - deepdive and weekly assignments emulator and assignment scheduler written in LAZARUS IDE pascal.